gschnall/trampoline_bros/README.md

 - Download the zip
 - Navigate to the Project Directory in your terminal
 - Phaser requires a server to work locally
-- start the server from inside the termal and navigate to the portin your browser
+- start the server from inside the termal and navigate to the port in your browser
-- I use python: **python -m SimpleHTTPServer **.
+- I use python: ** python -m SimpleHTTPServer **.

 ## Libraries